crusnac/bioy/README.md

 ### Optional Parameters

-- `translation` is used to specify which translation you would like to be dispyed.
-See https://www.biblegateway.com/versions/ for avaialble translation
+- `translation` is used to specify which translation you would like to be displayed.
+See https://www.biblegateway.com/versions/ for available translation
-- `col` is used to specify how many columns are dispalyed.
+- `col` is used to specify how many columns are displayed.
 If not specified, the default is `3` columns.
 - `locale` is used to display the date in the proper language.
 If not specified, the default is based on your hosting provider.
 - `display_current_month` is used to toggle whether to display the current Month/Year.
 If not specified, the default is `yes`

-### Adding a New lanauge
+### Adding a New language
-This plugin can easilbe be extended to other lanagues by simply creating a new bioy_**langage**.xml file.
-Simply copy an exsiting file, rename it to the language code that the file has been translated to, translate books (https://www.biblegateway.com/versions/New-King-James-Version-NKJV-Bible/#booklist) and reference the lanaguage in the shortcode.
+This plugin can easily be extended to other languages by simply creating a new bioy_**language**.xml file.
+See the following instructions on how to add a new language:

+- Copy an existing xml file (located in the plugin bioy/xml directory)
+- Rename the xml file to the language code that the file has been translated to
+- Translate the XML content, specifically the books of the bible (https://www.biblegateway.com/versions/New-King-James-Version-NKJV-Bible/#booklist)
+- Reference the new language in the shortcode